 environment that we have previously configured.

-For libraries not available on conda, you can use the regular approaches to install them, such as from cran, bioconductor and GitHub although it is strongly recommended to install from conda as long as it is possible.
+For libraries not available on conda, you can use the regular approaches to install them, such as from cran, bioconductor and GitHub although it is strongly recommended to install from conda as long as it is possible, or, build your own conda packages first (instructions TBD) then install them via pixi

 environment that we have previously configured.